ConvrtX-Inc/beat-bridge-mobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Project Description
+Users can join/merge together in a network make their own queue of music based on whatever music streaming they have admin rights/access that is transferrable to anyone on the same playlist let anyone on the playlist send/queue music.
+Transfer admin rights (the control over the speaker) and share music queues.

+Admin of the app – should have the capability to lock the volume control.